rioriost/graphrag-legalcases-postgres/README.md

 pip install -e src/backend
 ```
 After completing the above steps, you need to follow the steps provided in [Deployment Steps For using Posix (sh)](#deployment-steps-for-using-posix-sh) above.

+## Troubleshooting

+### Common Issues and Resolutions

+1. **Errors During Deployment (`azd up`)**
+   If you encounter any errors during the deployment process, run `azd down` to clean up the resources and address the issue.
+Once resolved, you can run `azd up` again to retry the deployment.

+2. **Missing URLs or Configuration**
+   If you lose track of the deployment URLs or configuration, you can use the `azd show` command to display the existing URLs and other deployment details.

+3. **Checking Region Capacity**
+   Before running `azd up`, ensure that your target region has the desired available capacity for your deployment.
+You can refer to the `main.parameters.json` file to check the capacity needed for Chat, Eval, and Embedding generations.
+By default, ensure the following minimum capacities or you can try to modify these parameters in the `main.parameters.json` file accordingly if you do not have enough available capacity in your Azure subscription.
+     - **GPT-4o:** 30K - AZURE_OPENAI_CHAT_DEPLOYMENT_CAPACITY
+     - **GPT-4:** 80K - AZURE_OPENAI_EVAL_DEPLOYMENT_CAPACITY
+     - **text-embedding-3-small:** 120K - AZURE_OPENAI_EMBED_DEPLOYMENT_CAPACITY

+4. **Azure Subscription Permissions**
+   Ensure that you have the appropriate permissions in your Azure subscription.
+You should be the **subscription owner** or have equivalent permissions to successfully deploy resources and enable required features.

 ## Contributing